giantswarm/releases/aws/v16.1.1/README.md

 # :zap: Giant Swarm Release v16.1.1 for AWS :zap:

-This release provides a fix for `aws-ebs-csi-driver` to ensure all taints for `ebs-node` are tolerated as well as selecting the right node selector for worker nodes.
+This release provides a fix for `aws-ebs-csi-driver` to ensure all taints for `ebs-node` are tolerated as well as selecting the right node selector for all nodes.

 ## Change details